StockSharp/doc/en/topics/api.md

 ## Overview

-StockSharp API, also known as S# API, is a comprehensive Software Development Kit (SDK) designed for creating trading applications similar to [Designer](designer.md), [Terminal](terminal.md), and others.
-This SDK serves as the architectural foundation for numerous significant projects within the trading community.
+StockSharp API, also known as S# API, is a software development kit (SDK) for building trading applications such as [Designer](designer.md), [Terminal](terminal.md), and other custom trading tools.
+It provides the core infrastructure for market data, order routing, strategy execution, testing, and trading UI components.

 ## Features

-- **Strategy Scripting**: StockSharp API provides a robust scripting mechanism for writing and implementing trading strategies directly in [Designer](designer/strategies/using_code.md).
-Users can develop, test, and deploy trading algorithms using C#, F# or Python.
+- **Strategy scripting**: StockSharp API lets users write and run trading strategies directly in [Designer](designer/strategies/using_code.md).
+Strategies can be developed, tested, and deployed using C#, F#, or Python.

-- **Analytical Tools**: The API is integrated with Hydra, a platform for detailed [market data analysis](hydra/analytics.md).
-It offers extensive support for data manipulation and storage, enabling complex analytical operations.
+- **Analytics tools**: The API integrates with Hydra for detailed [market data analysis](hydra/analytics.md).
+It supports data processing, storage, and custom analytical workflows.

-- **Custom Application Development**: Besides scripting within existing applications, StockSharp API allows developers to create custom [independent trading solutions](api/examples.md).
-This feature is crucial for users who require tailor-made functionalities not typically available in standard trading applications.
+- **Custom application development**: Developers can use StockSharp API to build standalone [trading solutions](api/examples.md) instead of relying only on built-in application scripting.

-- **Connectors and Graphical Controls**: The API includes a wide range of [connectors](api/connectors.md) for real-time market data integration from various exchanges.
-Additionally, it supports the development of customizable [graphical user interfaces](api/graphical_user_interface.md), making it versatile for creating professional trading platforms.
+- **Connectors and graphical controls**: The API includes many [connectors](api/connectors.md) for real-time market data and trading access.
+It also provides customizable [graphical user interface](api/graphical_user_interface.md) components for building professional trading platforms.

 ## Architecture

-StockSharp API is built with a focus on modularity and [extensibility](api/connectors/creating_own_connector.md).
-It enables developers to extend its capabilities through plugins and additional modules without altering the core system.
-This modular architecture makes it an ideal choice for developers looking to build scalable and maintainable trading applications.
+StockSharp API is built around modularity and [extensibility](api/connectors/creating_own_connector.md).
+Developers can extend it with plugins and additional modules without changing the core system.
+This architecture helps build scalable and maintainable trading applications.

 ## Open Source

-The core of the StockSharp API is developed under an open-source paradigm, allowing the community to contribute and ensuring transparency.
-The source code is available on GitHub, providing both novice and experienced developers with the opportunity to study, modify, and enhance the system according to their specific needs.
+The core of StockSharp API is open source.
+The source code is available on GitHub, so developers can study it, modify it, and contribute improvements.

 ## GitHub Repository

-The official StockSharp API source code can be found at the GitHub repository:
+The official StockSharp API source code is available in the GitHub repository:

 [StockSharp GitHub Repository](https://github.com/stocksharp/stocksharp)